ui3TD/Idol-Manager-Unfair_plus/README.md

 - Training vocal/dance stamina reduced to 1/day so that it's a bit more worth it.
 It takes on average 2 years to recoup on opportunity costs.
 It's more efficient if the girl is lower in skill or if the girl is in the front of senbatsu.
 - World tours are limited to 100 stamina so you can't go to all the countries at once.
 - World tours give 3.5x more fans to compensate for stamina limitation.
+- Reduced the appeals of show media platforms to encourage usage regardless of group themes.
+- Renamed show genres to make more sense.
+- Overhauled appeal of single genres/lyrics/choreo so that none are clearly better/worse, and so that negative effects are reduced to encourage trying new combinations.

 ### Bug Fixes:
 - Fixed senbatsu stats calculation so it doesn't punish you if you don't have enough idols to fill all rows.